『Once Upon A Bay』のカバーアート

 無料で聴く

-From shipwrecks and whale migrations to hippies, fish tales, courtroom battles, and secret CIA vessels, ONCE UPON A BAY invites listeners to dive into the natural and human history of San Francisco Bay, taking special note of its fragility, its resilience, and all the people who love it.
+Shipwrecks.
+Whale migrations.
+Hippies, fish tales, courtroom battles, and secret CIA vessels.
+ONCE UPON A BAY explores the natural and human history of one of the most extraordinary bodies of water on earth... and the people fighting to protect it.

 Kate Josephs